Our Projects

 Bakers Brook Bridge Replacement Approach

-In 2016, Harbourside Transportation Consultants designed the new approach for the replacement Bakers Brook Bridge in Gros Morne National Park, Newfoundland.
-This was part of a series of sweeping bridge replacements undertaken by Harbourside Engineering Group for Parks Canada.
+In 2016, Harbourside Transportation Consultants designed the new approach for the replacement of the Bakers Brook Bridge in Gros Morne National Park, Newfoundland, as part of a series of bridge replacements undertaken by Harbourside Engineering Group for Parks Canada.
+Harbourside completed the design of the vertical and horizontal alignments, from initial concept layouts through to detailed design and tender for the new approach for the Bakers Brook Bridge Replacement.

 East River & Sydney River Arch Bridges